Judges Simon E. Sobeloff and Joseph R. Byrnes formed the cornerstone of Gordon Feinblatt LLC.

 In 2018, the firm celebrated its 65th anniversary by sharing its journey over 65 years with some of its most memorable moments.

 In 2019, Todd R. Chason was elected Managing Member and General Counsel.
 This election begins the transition of the Firm into its third generation of leadership at Gordon Feinblatt LLC.
 Todd has risen as a leader within the Firm.
-He has reconstituted the Firm’s Diversity and Inclusion Committee and has guided the Firm to make tremendous progress with our corporate social responsibility initiatives.
+He has reconstituted the Firm’s Diversity, Equity and Inclusion Committee and has guided the Firm to make tremendous progress with our corporate social responsibility initiatives.